 THE RESEARCH AGENDA

-Over the next five years, WHO, with the support of other UN agencies, will coordinate and oversee the generation of new evidence to address these gaps and accelerate the process to update global normative guidance for the prevention and treatment of child wasting.
-In doing so, WHO will collaborate with national governments, academics, donors and other stakeholders to regularly update the global community on key emerging evidence and their wider implication for policy and practice.
+Over the next five years, WHO, with the support of other UN agencies, will coordinate and oversee the generation of new evidence to address research gaps and accelerate the updating of global normative guidance for the prevention and treatment of child wasting.
+In doing so, WHO will collaborate with national governments, academics, donors and other stakeholders to regularly update the global community on key emerging evidence and their wider implications for policy and practice.